Hatlestad Slide: Indirect causes

-According to the post-slide report released by Multiconsult and reviewed by NTNU, several potential indirect causes 'should be discussed': First of all, starting weeks before the slide, Western Norway was subjected to record-breaking precipitation and winds, which increased in strength when the remains of Hurricane Maria reached shore.
+According to the post-slide report released by Multiconsult and reviewed by NTNU, several potential indirect causes 'should be discussed': First of all, starting weeks before the slide, Western Norway was subjected to record-breaking precipitation and winds, which increased in strength when the remnants of Hurricane Maria reached shore.
 The rainstorm, named Kristin by meteorologists, caused floods, traffic jams, material damage and power outages.
 The precipitation gradually increased pore pressure between the mountain and loose masses, adding to the damage of a process of erosion from surface water.
 This process may have been further hastened by the possible breach of a water pipe, indicated by a housing unit losing its water supply at around 5pm the day previous to the slide.
 Also, what may have contributed to the incident was a garage that was constructed in the neighbourhood on a fill-in site.

 The Hatlestad Slide

 At approximately 1:30 in the morning of 14 September 2005, the cliff over the houses of Hatlestad Terrasse broke apart; the resulting slide of clay, mud and rocks did not collapse the buildings.
 The debris flowed through the ground floors of several houses and buried ten people.
-Occupants on higher floors were not touched by the flowing debris and were then evacuate through non-first floor windows.
+Occupants on higher floors were not touched by the flowing debris and were then evacuated through non-first floor windows.
 The municipality and the city hospital were both put on disaster alert, and a large number of emergency responders, including 12 ambulances, were sent to the scene.
 The first unit to reach the site was a fire engine which arrived only three minutes after the slide, as it was already in the area, having just completed a water draining mission, and it was able to use its siren to awaken residents for the start of an evacuation.
 In addition to firefighters and paramedics, the Civil Defense and the National Guard also responded.
 Search dogs were used to locate survivors because heavy machinery could not be deployed due to the unstable nature of the ground; the extraction of buried survivors was made by hand, and with tools such as axes and shovels.